jordanate/depression-tweets-sentiment-analysis/README.md

 Using Natural Language Processing, I implement four different types of models to produce the highest recall score; such models include Random Forest with Count Vectorization, Random Forest with TF-IDF Vectorization, Multinomial Naive Bayes with Count Vectorization, and Multinomial Naive Bayes with TF-IDF Vectorization.
 Furthermore, each of the four models was subdivided into two, more specific models: one with basic stop words and one with curated stop words.

-After reviewing the outputs from each of the models, the highest recall was 98.99%.
+After reviewing the outputs from each model, the highest recall was 98.99%.

 I decided to utilize recall as my primary metric because a false negative (classifying a tweet as NOT a potential display of depression when it is) is more costly than a false positive (classifying a tweet as a potential display of depression when it is NOT).
 In other words, missing an indication of potential depression and not providing the necessary resources can be more harmful than falsely indicating potential depression and providing such resources.